 2. Stay on top of laundry.

 If you have a washer and dryer at home, do a little bit each day.
 Spread things out so you don’t feel bogged down by 200 towels and stinky socks.
 If you take things to a laundromat, sort clothes as you go so things are easier to load into machines when you get there.
 Fold them before you come home so you aren’t dumping baskets out on your sofa or bed and they can go straight into drawers and closets.
 Not feeling inspired?
 Treat yourself… to a new laundry basket.
 It’s the little things.

 3. Whistle while you work.

-No one really enjoys cleaning, but singing, humming, whistling or turning up the stereo are all great options to keep the beat in your feet and have fun while working.
-Here are a few past posts on killer cleaning soundtracks.
+No one really enjoys cleaning, but singing, humming, whistling or turning up your favorite playlist are all great options to keep the beat in your feet and have fun while working.
+I recommend creating your very own killer cleaning soundtrack.